Some of our frequently asked questions – select a question to reveal the answer.

 You may want to control further the suitability of the DNA for DArTseq, DArTseqLD and DArTcap by testing the digestibility of the DNA using a frequently cutting (e.g. 4bp recognition site) restriction enzyme, always running side by side cut and uncut DNA, in the same buffer.

 At DArT we try to expedite processing your orders as quickly and efficiently as possible, yet we still receive samples poorly packed or missing paperwork.
+Please contact us if you have any doubts or questions.

 Markers | Back to top